Cookies managing

 Will my report have to be assured by a third party?

-Yes, the ESRS requires that companies receive third party assurance for their report to ensure the quality of the data reported, as is done for financial reporting.
+Yes, the ESRS currently requires that companies receive third party assurance for their report to ensure the quality of the data reported, as is done for financial reporting.
 Assurance can be provided by auditors or third party assurance services.

 Are value chain disclosures required from the beginning?